mjoras/SCONE-PROTOCL/documents/charter.md

 2. Allow network elements to update the application limit as needed.

-3. If deemed necessary, a client conformance signaling mechanism to allow clients to signal their receipt of application limits and ability to conform to them.
+3. If deemed necessary, a client conformance signaling mechanism to allow clients to signal their ability to receive application limits and/or conform to them.

 The application limit serves as a guideline to enhance user experience and represents the maximum bitrate manageable by a single network